Frequently Asked Questions (FAQs)

 When is the Save AR Students Campaign?

 Save AR Students Campaign is a week-long event that occurs in both the Spring and Fall semester of each year during the week leading up to Arkansas Drug Take Back Day.
-This Spring, the Save AR Students Campaign begins with a rally on the steps of the State Capitol at 9 a.m. on April 25, 2022, followed by Arkansas Drug Take Back on Saturday, April 30, 2022.
+This Fall, it starts Monday, October 24th at 9 A.M. on the steps of the state capital.
+Arkansas Drug Take Back Day is Saturday, October 29th, at McCain Mall in North Little Rock.

 Why is the Save AR Students campaign important?